NervanaSystems/ngraph/doc/sphinx/source/core/constructing-graphs/execute.rst

 -----------------------------------------------------

-For a framework bridge, a *backend* is the environment that can perform the computations; it can be done with a CPU, GPU, or an Intel Nervana NNP.
+For a framework bridge, a *backend* is the environment that can perform the computations; it can be done with a CPU, GPU, or `purpose-built silicon`_.
 A *transformer* can compile computations for a backend, allocate and deallocate tensors, and invoke computations.